OrangeFran/navigator/Readme.md

 It's pretty basic for now.
 You can pass in a string to process or read from standard input.

 After the string is read, it get's parsed into a list of folders and files.
-By default it seperatres folders and subfolders with a tab e.q.
+By default it seperatres folders and subfolders with a tab.

 ```
 file
 folder
+    file
+    folder
+        file
 file
 ```

 You can even use nested folder.
 It should all work.
 There are also some tests that prove it.
 Run `cargo test` for that.
 If there are errors, please open an issue.